-In football, it would be difficult to score a touchdown if you could not see the goal line or knew where it really was.
+In football, it would be difficult if not impossible to score a touchdown if you could not see the goal line or knew where it really was.

 In stand-up comedy, the goal line has always been there, established by many successful comedians before you.

 All I have done with Comedy Evaluator Pro is help make that established goal line a little clearer to see — and quickly achieve.